-From draft zero to published author, Julia Crouch wrote her first novel during National Novel Writing Month.
-She shares her life-changing experience and offers advice on how to find the time to start writing, and most importantly, how to finish your novel.
+From draft zero to published author, Julia Crouch wrote her first novel during National Novel Writing Month (NaNoWriMo).
+She shares her life-changing experience with us and offers advice on how to find the time to start writing, beating procrastination, getting productive and most importantly – finishing your NaNo novel.

 “The biggest thing separating people from their artistic ambition is not a lack of talent.
 It’s the lack of a deadline.”
 Chris Baty

 The goal is to write 1,667 words a day to complete 50,000 words by the end of November; it can be either a finished novel or the first 50,000 words of a novel.
 The words need to be original – you can use notes but not any pre-written material – and in any genre or language.